Be sure to notice the update down below as well as a link to the new post about the line.

 Since 1907 when the founder of L’Oreal created the first hair dye product, women have continuously colored their hair to match fashion trends and celebrity looks.
 Women can change their appearance and cover up unwanted grey hair either at the salon or at home.
-So, it is no surprise that Avon has launched their line of new hair color.
+So, it is no surprise that Avon has launched its line of new hair color.
 This made so many representatives very anxious to try the product so they can show off to their customers the amazing results.
-Before I jump right in to my experience with the hair color I chose, I want to give you a short rundown of the reasons why it’s a great product.
+Before I jump right into my experience with the hair color I chose, I want to give you a short rundown of the reasons why it’s a great product.

 Over 80% natural, ammonia-free formula